 “It is not just a house of women and children hoping to put their lives back together.
 It is a house of miracles where lives are transformed.
 It is a sanctuary, where nurturing of the spirit begins, where the process of healing and loving of self takes place.
 With hard work, dedication, and patience, the gift is unfolded.
 Through parenting of self and through our children, a whole life is turned around.”

 The short-term success of Sojourner House families is dependent upon the connections, knowledge, skills and tools gained through the programs and services provided in the Transitional Housing Program:

 Sense of Community

 Safe shelter is only the beginning of what Sojourner House offers.
 The women of Sojourner House find kinship in one another and draw strength from each other.
-The innovative Transitional Housing Program brings together the following aspects of community living to create a safe, nurturing environment in which to transform their lives.
-Such as:
+The innovative Transitional Housing Program brings together the following aspects of community living to create a safe, nurturing environment in which to transform their lives:

 - Structured schedules

 - Support groups

 The caring and knowledgeable staff of Sojourner House provides personalized case management.
 Every resident receives daily encouragement and the following on-going supports to help achieve her personal goals: